kilna/liquibase-docker/README.md

 # Liquibase Docker images with drivers

-**Liquibase by itself cannot connect to a database.** To do actual database work, you will need a JDBC driver.
+Liquibase by itself cannot connect to a database.
+To do actual database work, you will need a JDBC driver.

-**You probably want one of these other images where I've bundled a database driver alongside Liquibase**:
+<span style="color: red">**You probably want one of these other images where I've bundled a database driver alongside Liquibase**</span>:

 | DockerHub Image | GitHub Source |
 |---|---|